Additional restrictions grant guidance

 Dependent on demand, we reserve the right to amend the level of grants as necessary.
 We also reserve the right to change the qualifying criteria at short notice if we feel it is appropriate to do so, reflecting changing circumstances and demand on funds.

 Applications will be processed in a fair and transparent manner.

 Applications will be checked against the eligibility criteria and if eligible they will then be scored against a number of factors -

 - severity of detrimental impact of Covid-19 restrictions (fall in income)

 - level of ongoing fixed monthly business costs

-We will provide the highest assistance to those eligible businesses which protect the highest number of jobs, have suffered the greatest detrimental impact and with the highest business related fixed costs .
+We will generally provide the highest assistance to those eligible businesses which protect the highest number of jobs, have suffered the greatest detrimental impact and with the highest business related fixed costs.
 You will be required to provide evidence of this – failure to do so will result in your application being delayed/not being considered for funding.

-We aim to process applications within 21 days – subject to applications being complete and all necessary evidence provided.
+We aim to process applications within 10 working days – subject to applications being complete and all necessary evidence provided.
 Payment will be made by BACS into the business bank account using the information provided.
-Applicants will recieve an email confirming the outcome of their application.
+Applicants will receive an email confirming the outcome of their application.

 We fully recognise the importance of getting support to Covid-19 affected businesses as quickly as possible and as such, we are prioritising this scheme.
 We expect to receive a high volume of applications and request that you refrain from contacting us unless absolutely necessary.
 We appreciate your understanding.
 Any enquiries should be made to email@example.com